squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 This is a work in progress and needs to be verified as working.

-You also need to configure the squid machine to handle the traffic it receives.
-See the capture into Squid section of [[ConfigExamples/Intercept]] for details on configuring the rest.

 == Usage ==

 There's no obvious policy routing in Linux - you use iptables to mark interesting traffic, iproute2 ip rules to choose an alternate routing table and a default route in the alternate routing table to policy route to the distribution.